 From India, Pune

 Please help.
-I have joined my current organisation in Jan 15, 2007.
+I joined my current organization on January 15, 2007.
 I have a notice period of 90 days.
-Which date I will be eligible for gratuity?
-If I resign after Jan 15 or if I resign 3 months before that (will notice period time be counted)?
+I am seeking clarification on my eligibility for gratuity.
+If I resign after January 15, or if I resign three months before that, will the notice period time be counted?

 Dlp